 I got a couple of nice images of the mist on the lake in the morning:

-We had some delicious dinners, played a lot of hands of Uno and scrabble one day because it rained, and thoroughly enjoyed ourselves all around.
+And this one was from the canoe ride we all took before breakfast: We had some delicious dinners, played a lot of hands of Uno and scrabble one day because it rained, and thoroughly enjoyed ourselves all around.
 (Ummm--Except for that spider that ran across my arm and book while I was lying in bed.)
 But other than that. . .

 I'll leave you with one final image--this is how much fun we had: